-GASB 88 ■ Certain Disclosures Related to Debt
+GASB 88 ■ Certain Disclosures Related to Debt Effective 06/15/2019 (your FY 2019)

 This standard provides guidance on note disclosures related to debt, including direct borrowings and direct placements.
 It also clarifies which liabilities governments should include when disclosing information related to debt.
 We do not expect this standard to have any significant effect on the Authority.